 Using mulch, such as wood chips, around bushes, shrubs, and other decorative trees will help protect them.
 Mulch makes the ground around your plant-life more visually appealing and is less of a hassle than you may think.
 Not only does mulch look better, it will help repel weeds, pests, and excessive moisture that could damage your plants.
 As mulch breaks down, it actually decomposes into the soil and turns into nutrients for your landscaping.
 Mulch ties landscaping together and puts a common barrier of defense around the vegetation at your home or business.

-When it comes to successful landscaping design and implementation, it helps having a team of people with an in-depth understanding of the outdoors.
-Following any of the advice from our professionals will help keep your lawn and landscape the best in the neighborhood.
+When it comes to successful landscape design and implementation, it helps having a team of people with an in-depth understanding of the outdoors.
+Following any of the advice from our professionals at Going The Extra Mile Landscape and Lawn Maintenance will help keep your lawn and landscape the best in the neighborhood.

 We offer various landscape design services to help you get your landscape in tip-top shape!